 ECRID Offers Federal Housing Finance Agency (FHFA) Credit & Lending Platform to Immediately Assist Low-Credit and No-Credit Home Buyers, and Others

-/EIN News/ -- Stuart, FL, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Ecrid, Inc. (OTC: ECDD) (“ECRID”) announces today details on the Company's FHFA Lending Platform.
+Stuart, FL, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Ecrid, Inc. ECDD ("ECRID") announces today details on the Company's FHFA Lending Platform.
 The revolutionary platform is detailed below:

 A New Measure of Credit